 Visiting Mexico City Left it’s Marks on Me

-As a girl raised in the south in the seventies I’d venture to say I’d never seen a Mexican.
-Let alone millions.
-Mexico City is famous for how big it is.
+As a girl raised in the south in the seventies, I’d never seen a Mexican.
+Let alone millions of them.
+Mexico City is pretty famous for how big it is.
 Flying in, I could see the houses stacked up like Jenga blocks on the mountains that surround the city.
 The city is also known for it’s smog but it must have been pretty clear that day because the houses seemed to stretch on forever.

 Even More Marks

 That trip was also the reason I decided to learn Spanish.
-All it took was getting separated from half the class and the teachers, the only real Spanish speakers in the group, on the city’s Metro train.
-The Metro is notorious for its crowded cars and its fast closing doors.
+All it took was getting separated from half the class and the teachers – the only real Spanish speakers in the group – on Mexico City’s notorious Metro train.
+The train is known for the crowds and the fast closing doors.
 The look on the faces of the teachers, as the six of us that got on, pulled away, without them, is something I’ll never forget.
 How we made it back to where we needed to be, I’ll never know.
 Sheer luck.
 Then and there I vowed to learn Spanish.

 Other experiences that left marks were visiting the pyramids at Teotihuacan and seeing the folkloric ballet at the Palacio de Bellas Artes.
 I began to think more about the indigenous people, what happened to them and who caused it.
 To this day, I remember everything about that trip so clearly.
 Even smells and how the air felt different.
 I don’t know if I left my mark on Mexico City but it definitely left it’s mark on me.

-Whatever you choose to call Mexico City; Ciudad Mexico, el DF or Chilangolandia, it’s one of the most fascinating, exciting, complex and overwhelming cities I’ve ever been to.
+Mexico City is a city with many names – CDMX, Distrito Federal, el DF and Chilangolandia, just to name just a few.
+Whatever you choose to call it, it’s one of the most fascinating, complex and overwhelming cities I’ve been to.

-I’ve been back several times since that first trip.
-Even though there are hipper neighborhoods and I’ve stayed in them too, I still love revisiting the older historical Mexico City.
-It would take years to discover all the things there are to see and do in Mexico City.
-But you can get a good start over a weekend or a layover.
-Here’s my suggestions for an old school Mexico City weekend.
+I’ve been back a few times since that first trip.
+Even though now there are hipper neighborhoods – I’ve stayed in them too – I still love spending time in the older historical part of the city.
+It would take years to discover all the things there are to see and do in this giant city but you can spend a layover of a long weekend in Mexico City, here’s a few suggestions to get you started.

-When it comes to hotels for your old school weekend in Mexico City, the options are endless.
-You can find something to fit any budget.
+Mexico City has plenty of hotels for every budget.
+But if you are going old school and authentic for your weekend in Mexico City, choose a hotel in the center, near the Zocalo.
 Hotel Catedral is my favorite for a mid range budget and it’s in a great location.
-The hotel is convenient to the central square or the Zocalo but tucked far enough away to avoid some of the crowds.
-Even though it’s right near the action, there were mornings when I stepped out of the hotel and no one on the street.
+It’s convenient enough to the action of the Zocalo but tucked far enough away to avoid some of the crowds.

-Hotel Catedral is a historic older hotel but it’s been updated.
+Even though Hotel Catedral is an older hotel, it’s been updated.
 Street facing rooms have small balconies and the ones in the rear have views of the tops of the cathedral and buildings around the Zocalo.
 The bathroom is big and has a bathtub.
-A complimentary breakfast buffet was included with the room.
-They also concierge services and English speaking staff for the non Spanish speakers.
+A complimentary breakfast is even included with the room.
+And breakfast in Mexico is not your usual waffles and fake eggs you get in the states.
+I’m talking a full blown breakfast with real eggs and chilaquiles.
+If you don’t speak Spanish, don’t worry about it.
+The hotel has English speaking staff and a concierge.